The Science Behind Immediate Dental Care: What to Do in an Emergency

 3. Use a cold compress to minimize swelling.

-4. See a dentist or go to the ER for severe bleeding or facial trauma.
+4. Seek dental care or visit an emergency room for severe bleeding or facial trauma.

 Prevention and Preparedness

-While accidents happen, many dental emergencies can be prevented through:
+While accidents can happen, many dental emergencies are preventable through proactive measures:

 • Dentist’s contact information